 5. MYTH – When sailing upwind, never trim the sheet or traveller so

 the boom is higher than the centerline.

 TRUTH – Many racing boats sail very fast upwind with their booms above the centreline, so experiment with this.
 This works best in lighter air when you need a decent amount of twist in the sail.
-By pulling the boom to windward, you can get enough twist and still keep most of the sail relatively close to the centreline.
-As the wind comes up and you trim the main harder with less twist, start dropping the boom – if you keep it above centreline too much of the sail may be on the windward side of the boat and this will create too much drag.
+By pulling the boom to windward, you get enough twist with most of the sail close to the centreline.
+As the wind comes up and you trim the main harder with less twist, start dropping the boom.
+If you keep it above centreline, too much of the sail may be on the windward side of the boat creating drag.